gabrieldezena10/gabrieldezena10/README.md

 ### :us: Hi, I'm Gabriel Dezena 👋

 ### :computer: Jr. Web Developer Full-Stack.
-#### :trophy: I am looking for opportunities in the technology field as a junior web developer.
 #### I am motivated and ready for the challenges that the developer career has to offer, I like to understand applications as a whole and contribute to problem solving in a clear and efficient way.

 <div align="center">